What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 Pincher's Pro Tip

 Pay down revolving balances and never miss a due date.
 Even a modest improvement in your credit score can meaningfully reduce your insurance premium at your next renewal.
-Drivers who improve just one credit tier save an average of $355–$489 per year.
+Moving up just one credit tier can cut your rate significantly — making credit improvement one of the highest-ROI financial moves you can make for long-term insurance savings.

 For a deeper dive, read our guide on how your credit score affects car insurance rates and what you can do about it.
 If you're currently dealing with poor credit, check our resource on car insurance with bad credit to find the best options available to you.